macchiato-dev/ristretto/container-frame.md

 ## TODO:

 - [x] Display the initial ContainerFrame in a FrameGroup
-- [ ] Build the files needed for the ContainerFrame with a ProxyFrame
+- [x] Build the files needed for the ContainerFrame with a ProxyFrame
-- [ ] Add a view in the FrameGroup with a ProxyFrame
+- [x] Add a view in the FrameGroup with a ProxyFrame
-- [ ] Have the ProxyFrame create a MessageChannel and use it to send a message to the enclosing page with content, dimensions, and MessageChannel
+- [x] Have the ProxyFrame create a MessageChannel and use it to send a message to the enclosing page with scripts
-- [ ] Have the FrameGroup create a ContainerFrame with the content, dimensions, and MessageChannel
+- [x] Have the FrameGroup create a ContainerFrame with the content
+- [ ] Use build to generate scripts for ProxyFrame
+- [ ] Have ProxyFrame update dimensions
 - [ ] Have the ProxyFrame update the ContainerFrame and apply the updates

 ## ContainerFrame